Which type of companies will always have operating expenses repor... | Study Prep in Pearson+

 Understand the concept of operating expenses: Operating expenses are costs incurred during the normal course of business operations, such as rent, utilities, salaries, and marketing expenses.
 These are reported on the income statement.

-Recognize that operating expenses are not industry-specific: All companies, regardless of whether they are manufacturing, service, or merchandising companies, incur operating expenses as part of their business activities.
+Recognize that operating expenses are not industry-specific: All companies, regardless of whether they are manufacturing, merchandising, or service-based, incur operating expenses as part of their business activities.

 Review the structure of an income statement: The income statement includes revenues, cost of goods sold (if applicable), operating expenses, and other expenses to calculate net income.
 Operating expenses are a standard component of this financial statement.

-Consider examples of operating expenses across industries: Manufacturing companies may report factory overhead and administrative costs, service companies may report salaries and office expenses, and merchandising companies may report store rent and advertising costs.
+Consider examples of operating expenses across industries: Manufacturing companies may report factory overhead, merchandising companies may report store rent, and service companies may report employee salaries.
+Despite differences in the nature of expenses, all industries report operating expenses.

-Conclude that operating expenses are universal: Since all companies engage in activities that require resources and incur costs, operating expenses will always be reported on their income statements, regardless of the industry.
+Conclude that operating expenses are universal: Since all companies engage in activities that require resources and incur costs, operating expenses are always reported on their income statements, regardless of the industry.

 Watch next